 Day 04 – Trek to Forest Camp (2600 m) – 6 to 7 hours.

 After breakfast in the morning, we head out to reach Forest Camp which will take almost 6 to 7 hours of walk.
 The trail is slightly downhill from Base Camp to Pothana (1950 m) and again ascends to Deurali (2100 m).
 At Deurali there is a signboard pointing towards right saying “Forest Camp”.
 This will be the path we follow to reach the destination.
-The trail enters a quiet jungle of oak trees, maples, rhododendrons etc. After walking for few more hours, we reach Forest Camp.
+The trail enters a quiet jungle of oak trees, maples, rhododendrons etc. After walking for few more hours under the shades of trees, chirping of birds, we reach Forest Camp.

 Overnight at a Guesthouse.
 Breakfast, lunch and dinner included.

 Day 05 – Trek to Low Camp (3050 m) – 3.5 to 4 hours.

 After a gradual walk for about few hours uphill, we reach Rest Camp; a perfect point to view beautiful Mt.
 Machhapuchhre.
 Then we take a short tea break in Rest Camp and our walk continues towards the Low Camp.
 Later walking for around 4 hours, we reach Low Camp at the afternoon.
 Enjoying a good sip of tea, you can acclimatize and capture the best views of the up close Mt.
 Machhapuchhre, especially the Sunset view when the Orange shades of Sun covers snow white mountain.